 To enhance safety there is an onboard ATP system.
 This is a safety-critical system that constantly monitors the movement of the train.
 It also warns the driver in case of over-speeding and when approaching stop signals.
-In case the driver does not reduce speed sufficiently, the system will automatically order the vehicle to apply controlled brakes.
+In case the driver does not reduce speed sufficiently, the system automatically orders the vehicle to apply controlled brakes.

-The system is designed for a maximum train speed of 160kph.
+The system is designed for a maximum train speed of 160km/h.
 The interlocking system provides movement authority information to the train that allows the train to calculate and monitor a smooth journey and apply gradual brake.

 Gautrain will bring a modern railway route to the area and with its connection to Johannesburg International Airport and stations in densely populated commuter areas, will become an important role in social regeneration.